 As the spring season winds down and temperatures steadily rise, outdoor working conditions may feel more intense than usual.
 According to the Occupational Safety and Health Administration (OSHA), every year, thousands become sick while working in extreme heat or humidity, and dozens succumb to the harsh conditions.
-To spread awareness, OSHA created the Heat Illness Prevention Campaign and recognizes National Heat Awareness Day on the last Friday in May each year.
+To spread awareness of jobsite heat safety, OSHA created the Heat Illness Prevention Campaign and recognizes National Heat Awareness Day each year.

 OSHA reports that people with pre-existing health conditions are at higher risk of being affected by extreme heat conditions, but no one is immune.
 Personal risk factors also include medications, physical characteristics (i.e., age, pregnancy, and fitness level), and behavioral characteristics (i.e., alcohol or drug use and water intake).